NutriApp/NurtiApp/README.md

     - [ ] Like

 Optionals:
+- [ ] View progress calendar of nutrition
+- [ ] Alerts and notification when other rates/review their diet plan
 - [ ] Videos of healthy food
     - [ ] User recorded video
 - [ ] Pull top health tip of the day via Twitter?